All Episodes

 Is that what you're telling me?

-Um, but I'm going to be giving away at least 500 coffee machines this week as a way of saying thank you for all of you who have supported me.
+But I'm going to be giving away at least 500 coffee machines this week as a way of saying thank you for all of you who have supported me.

-But I also I don't want to be unfair either.
+But I also, I don't want to be unfair either.

-I absolutely believe him, and I absolutely believe this was a social media person that had no idea who they were dealing with.
+And I absolutely believe this was a social media person that had no idea who they were dealing with.

-There's also the bot campaigns that they use, which is it seems like real people, they're not real people.
+There's also the bot campaigns that they use, which is, it seems like real people, they're not real people.

-And these companies get inundated, 5,000 emails at once, and they think it's real people, and it usually is not.
+And these companies get inundated 5,000 emails at once, and they think it's real people.

-It's usually a couple 100.
+It's usually 100.

-They're all usually paid and bought and paid for, hired guns to destroy freedom of speech.
+They're all usually paid and bought and paid for hired guns to destroy freedom of speech.

-So it's a it's a real threat.
+So it's a real threat.

 But I have so much more to say.

-And by the way, these videos, I think are the funniest things I think I've ever saw.
+And by the way, these videos, I think, are the funniest things I think I've ever saw.

 I was crying in laughter all weekend when I saw them.

-I don't want to waste this is too important because if they win, okay, I'll be I'll be on a beat somewhere, but so will Rush.
+This is too important because if they win, okay, I'll be on a beach somewhere, but so will Rush.

 And Fox won't be there.

-And our voices will be smashed, and our country and freedom of speech, which we should all be embracing, will be gone in this country, and their efforts will be rewarded.
+And our country and freedom of speech, which we should all be embracing, will be gone in this country.

 Who are the millionaires and billionaires?

-The Kerrig CEO apologized for taking sides.
+The Kerig CEO apologized for taking sides.

 And by the way, how cool is it that they advertise on my show?

-They advertise on Fox, they advertise on CNN, they advertise on MSNBC.
+They advertise on MSNBC.

 They don't take sides.